flimflam-austin/hugo-cms-test/site/content/quickreads/20210310-derek-chauvin/index-md.md

     will be relevant to both sides.
 Video appears to show Floyd fall unconscious.
 Shortly afterwards, he is loaded into an ambulance and later declared dead at a local hospital"
+card_4:
+  card_text: >-
+    ## IMPORTANT CONTEXT

+    Much about the events of May 25, 2020 comes from police and bystander videos.

+    However, NONE of the videos released from various perspectives show the entire length of the encounter.

+    We expect to learn a lot more about the details of the incident during the course of the upcoming trials.
+card_5:
+  card_text: ""
 ---